Snowflake Audit Logs (Beta)

 6. Click Setup.

-7. On the Set Credentials page, fill in the form fields:
+7. On the Set Credentials page, fill in the form fields.
+Panther will generated an RSA key based on these values.

 • Username: The username of the Snowflake user Panther will use to pull data.
 The default value is PANTHER_AUDIT_VIEW_USER, but you may customize this.